Here's what you need to take backpacking, where to get it from, how to pack

 Something often over-looked when packing is thrush treatment.
 Thrush (aka yeast infection).. see full comment.

-Dozens of other suggests have been e-mailed in over the years, some obviously take travel and general well being/heath more seriously than others, if that is you then it's likely you'll know most of the remedies already.
+Dozens of other suggestions have been e-mailed in over the years, some obviously take travel and general well-being/heath more seriously than others, if that is you then it's likely you'll know most of the remedies already.
 These suggestions include numerous herbal, homeopathic and other such remedies.
 It still remains the overriding belief of this guide that no one should unnecessarily worry about travel health and travellers should pack as light as possible.
-Cotton wool and cue-tips come up often as well as suggestions for holistic, all-natural supplements.
-Most often suggested and useful are vitamin supplements and immune boosters containing vit C, zinc, etc. which are certainly worthwhile if you feel you are easily prone to illness, since it's easy to get run down and ill if travelling hard and fast in crowded transport and extreme climates.
+Cotton wool and Q-tips come up often as well as suggestions for holistic, all-natural supplements.
+Most often suggested and useful are vitamin supplements and immune boosters containing vitamin C, zinc, etc. which are certainly worthwhile if you feel you are easily prone to illness, since it's easy to get run down and ill if travelling hard and fast in crowded transport and extreme climates.

 You'll be doing yourself a big favour by keeping everything liquid in either a water-proof wash kit or zip-lock/money bags tightly fastened with an elastic band.
 An item leaking into your bag is a pain that's worth avoiding.
 If you are a couple it makes sense to share a wash and medical kit rather than double up on everything.
 And finally, empty film canisters make useful containers and you'll meet travellers who keep a first aid kit in one or two.